 All assessment tasks and schedules should be set with integrity and conducted in fairness to ensure equity for all students.
 A student should not be advantaged nor disadvantaged by school assessment procedures.
-If a situation is reported and found to be in contrast to this, an assessment task may be deemed invalid.
+If a situation is reported and found to contrast with this, an assessment task may be deemed invalid.